Arnav710/cse150a/README.md

 The probability based agent constructs the vocabulary by looking at all the  questions in the dataset.

 The probability based model computes the probability of the query vector given each of the patient questions in the dataset.
 In this way it helps us determine the question in the dataset that is the closest match to the query.
 The query is tokenized by splitting it at whitespace.
 Then, we count the number of words that are in common between the query and the i-th sentence.
 Following that, the number of matches is divided by the length of the query vector.
 In order to prevent non-zero values, a smoothening factor is added to perform Laplace Smoothening.

+Here our CPT involves the following - the probability of the query given the sample.

    $$P(\text{q | s}) = \frac{\sum_{i=1}^n \sum_{j=1}^m I(q_i = s_j) + \alpha}{n + \alpha}$$